oracle-samples/oltrain/OCNE/ocne.md

 <br>

 <h2>Hands On Labs</h2>

-These hands-on lab provides step-by-step procedures to complete specific Podman tasks in an Oracle-provided free lab environment.
-Alternatively, you can perform the lab steps on your own Oracle Linux environment.
+<p>These hands-on lab provides step-by-step procedures to complete specific Podman tasks in an Oracle-provided free lab environment.
+Alternatively, you can perform the lab steps on your own Oracle Linux environment.</p>

 <table width="500">
       <tr>